jarppiko/ansible-role-exim4/README.md

 You can add spamassassin and TLS encryption to this if you need. smarthosts don't support local users, so most other facilities don't make sense.

-### Single domain Email Server
+### Single domain Email Server Example

 This is a simple server for one domain, listening on both SMTP and TLS ports.
 You will need to set up a mysql database to provide credentials: put details in the __exim* variables.

-exim_virtual_domains is a dictionary enumerating the delivery domains names supported by this server.
-At the top level, keys represent the domain name - the code calls it 'vtag'.
-Within that, the key 'domains' lists the actual domains covered.
+exim_virtual_domains is the core dictionary enumerating the delivery domains names supported by this server.
+At the top level, keys represent the domain name - the code calls it 'vtag' and it is also used for domain-specific filenames.
+It should be short and purely alphabetic.

+The value for each vtag is itself a dictionary, containing key 'domains' which lists the actual domains covered.
 Also the local users, local aliases and address rewrites are defined.

-Without at least one entry here, you have no local users, and so no local delivery.
+Without at least one virtual domain item defined, you have no local users, and so no local delivery.
 A smarthost wants an empty virtual domain setup because it only ever relays mail.